 |One of the many real faces of the era, Doc Dammers, who later became the first mayor of Coral Gables|

 As said, the game also does look pretty bad.
 After the indie boom, a lot of designers have gone towards low-resolution art, as it's supposed to be more forgiving and cheaper than high-resolution art, but A Golden Wake just looks amateurish in all counts.
 The colours are murky and smudgy, perspectively seems like an alien concept and the characters speaking portraits look like a practise work for someone who is just learning to draw approximations of human shapes.

 |Another real face, a reporter and a writer Marjory Stoneman Douglas.|

 It really does sadden me, that A Golden Wake falls flat so badly.
-Personally I've always liked the 1920's era setting and it's always interesting to see it popping up in games as well, from time to time.
-I'd just like it to pop up in better light than this.
+Personally, I've always liked the 1920's era setting and it's always interesting to see it popping up in games as well, from time to time.
+I'd just like it to pop up in a better light than this.